Delhi HC dismisses plea for hate speech FIR against BJP leaders | Law-Order

 It had also sought action under other sections of the IPC, including 298 (uttering, words, etc., with deliberate intent to wound the religious feelings of any person), 504 (intentional insult with intent to provoke breach of the peace), 505 (statements conducing to public mischief) and 506 (punishment for criminal intimidation).

-The maximum punishment for the offenses is a jail term of seven years.
+The maximum punishment for the offences is a jail term of seven years.

-The petitioners had approached the trial court after Karat's written complaints to the Commissioner of Police and the SHO, Parliament Street, were stated to have failed to elicit any response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)